|Oh hello there, I didn't notice you getting choke-slammed out of hyperspace!|

 - The Interdictor is a friendly ship to itself, you can use it on your own Interdictor

 - It's important to distinguish that the friendly ship needs to be at distance 1-3 of the Interdictor and the attack against it needs to be at close range.
-You need both of these elements to be true use the Targeting Scrambler.
+You need both of these elements to be true to use the Targeting Scrambler.

 - Because it triggers during the Spend Defense Tokens step, I recommend using the Targeting Scrambler first and then deciding what other tokens to spend once you see how the rerolled dice turn out.

 Targeting Scrambler enjoys being used with the Interdictor title for the same reason as the G-8 Experimental Projector - being able to use it twice in a turn (in two separate enemy activations, mind you) can be quite powerful for reducing incoming damage to your fleet.

-The Interdictor Suppression Refit is in my opinion the "default" Interdictor.
-I feel this way because it is slightly cheaper than the Combat Refit, access to Disposable Capacitors (for only 3 points, bringing it up to the cost of the Combat Refit) largely removes the benefit of the Combat Refit's edge at long range, and it has access to two Experimental Retrofit slots.
-Given Experimental Retrofit upgrades are one of the strongest reasons for including an Interdictor in your fleet, having access to two of them is pretty appealing.
-We've talked a lot about the Experimental Retrofits above as well as some basics of Interdictor use and those all apply here.
+The Suppression Refit is my opinion the default Interdictor chassis.
+I feel this way because it is slightly cheaper than the Combat Refit, access to Disposable Capacitors (for only 3 points, bringing it up to the cost of the Combat Refit) largely removes the benefit of the Combat Refit's edge at long range, and it has access to two experimental retrofit slots.
+Given experimental retrofit upgrades are one of the strongest reasons for including an Interdictor in your fleet, having access to two of them is pretty appealing.
+We've talked a lot about the experimental retrofits above as well as some basics of Interdictor use and those all apply here.

 Ion Cannon slot